vra/dompare/README.md

 ## Demo:
 ![Demo](images/dompare-demo.svg)

-Then  visit http://localhost:5140/xxx.html, as shown in output, you will see the detailed difference of these two directoris:
+Then  visit http://localhost:5140/xxx.html, as shown in output, you will see the detailed difference of these two directories:

 ![Diff Results](images/dompare-screenshot.png)